aksharans/twitter_users-trends/README.md

-## Accessing Twitter API & endpoints
+## Accessing Twitter API & Endpoints

 ***NOTE: This project uses the Twitter API v1.1 endpoints.
 Twitter is in early access of and will migrate to v2 endpoints.***